Our Trade-off Life: How the 80/20 rule leads to a healthier, wealthier life

 Your first response may be – “Health is too important!
 Only the best for my loved one!”
 Ok, let’s test that response:

-The human body, especially of younger people, is very regenerative.
+2. The human body, especially of younger people, is very regenerative.
 Most people are fulsome healers.
-Most important is to perform surgery that activates people’s healing powers.
+As such, surgery should be performed that activates the patient’s healing powers.
 Thus, the surgery outcome needs to position the patient to heal.
 The body will do much of the healing heavy lifting.
 So if both a good and a great surgeon position the patient to heal, they may be equivalent relative to the expected patient outcome.

 For example, fear does provide information content.
 "If my loved one does not get surgery soon, they may die!"
 A feeling of fear signals potential risk in the future.
 Unfortunately, fear is a blunt signaling device.
 Fear does not properly evaluate the significance of the risk.
 As such, fear may create bias because we may under- or overreact to the level of risk signaled by fear.